Quick steps: Create and use an SSH public-private key pair for Linux VMs in Azure

 --generate-ssh-keys option.
 The key files are stored in the ~/.ssh directory unless specified otherwise with the

---generate-ssh-keys option will not overwrite existing key files, instead returning an error.
+--generate-ssh-keys option is used, a new key pair will not be generated but instead the existing key pair will be used.
 In the following command, replace VMname and RGname with your own values:

-az vm create --name VMname --resource-group RGname --generate-ssh-keys
+az vm create --name VMname --resource-group RGname --image UbuntuLTS --generate-ssh-keys

 Provide an SSH public key when deploying a VM